weistn/gismo/README.md

 # Syntax extensions considered harmful

 Languages with a complex syntax are considered to be difficult to learn.
-If each module can import new syntactic structures, Gismo should become be terribly difficult in the long run, right?
+If each module can import new syntactic structures, Gismo should become terribly difficult in the long run, right?

 Assume someone is reading either